 Noomi Rapace appears to be having a lot of fun here and she’s demonstrated a talent for action movies.
 Ike Barinholtz and Margaret Cho appear in supporting roles as racist police officers and Edgar Ramirez is Kandomere, an Elf who apparently is a Big Dawg in the FBI’s Magic Division.
 He’s partnered with a Human, played by Happy Anderson and Netflix could easily get a series out of their characters alone.

 So should you see BRIGHT?
 If you’ve got Netflix, why not?
 Let’s face it…there are way too many people on the Internet with way too much time on their hands who have nothing better to do with that time than shit on the hard work of professionals who do their best to present quality entertainment to the masses.
 Of course, no movie is perfect but nothing in life is.
 Movies like BRIGHT are meant to be entertainment, nothing more.
 You want a life changing experience, get religion and stop looking for it in your entertainment.
-No, it’s not the best movie I’ve seen this year but neither is it as awful as you’ve been hearing.
+No, it wasn’t the best movie of 2017 but neither is it as awful as you’ve been hearing.
 It’s in the middle of the road and sometimes, that’s good enough.
 Enjoy.